 The Western Deserts is a vast area of Western Australia

-, and the region covers parts of the Little Sandy Desert, Gibson Desert and the Great Sandy Desert.
-The population
+, and the region covers parts of the Little Sandy Desert, Gibson Desert and the Great Sandy Desert

 is sparse, the challenges many, and extensive preparation for 4WD travel in this region is essential.
 This is an area that is best travelled in the winter months due to extremely high temperatures through summer.